What is Diverticulitis? Plus Remedies!

 Smoking can significantly increase the risk of diverticula and other intestinal or digestive disorders.
 Plus, it’s plain bad for your health any way you look at it.

-Smoking can specifically damage the intestines and stomach because you may ingest small amounts of tar and other carcinogenic products from smoking cigarettes or cigars.
+Smoking can specifically damage the intestines and stomach because you may ingest small amounts of tar and other products from smoking cigarettes or cigars.
 Over time, this can lead to intestinal scarring or even cancer, or possibly diverticulitis.

 Summary